Onion Potato Gratin

 - 1 cup (packed) grated Gruyere cheese (about 4 oz)

 - 8 Tbsp (packed) freshly grated Parmesan cheese (about 2 oz)

 - 2/3 cup half-and-half (half cream, half milk)

 Preheat oven to 400°F (unless preparing in advance).

-1 Boil the potatoes for 4 minutes in salted water.
+1 Boil the potatoes: Boil the potatoes for 4 minutes in salted water.
 Drain and set aside.